-Sometimes your bunny won't actually lick and nibble you, but will do it to your clothing or a piece of fabric near you.
+Sometimes your bunny won't actually lick and nibble you, but instead to your clothing or a piece of fabric near you.
 This allows your rabbit to show you that he/she loves you without lowering themselves to the act of grooming you.
 This behavior may also be caused by confusion.
 If this happens, your bunny is not entirely sure where you end and where your clothes/the furniture begins.

 2. Demanding Head Rubs

 If your bunny nudges you and then sits around expectantly, that is a sign that he/she wants a head rub.
 It is also a sign that the bunny is in charge and you should do what it says.
 However, unlike other species such as dogs, it doesn't much matter if your bunny is deluded into thinking that it is in charge.

 3. Running Around Your Feet in Circles

 Sometimes bunnies will greet their owners by happily running around their feet in circles.
 This movement can also be combined with binkying.
 It means that they're happy, but it also might mean that they want something from you—it can also be a form of begging!
 The latter will especially be true if you happen to be holding a treat that they love, such as a banana or carrot.